Tosenkyo Somen Nagashi 唐船峡そうめん流し

 Tosen Gorge has one of Japan's top 100 natural springs of the Heisei era and provides pure natural spring water for this culinary experience.
-Fish swimming in the clear pond and the small shrine on site offer a great visual backdrop.
+Fish swimming in the clear pond and the small shrine on site offer great visual scenary.

 Delicious grilled trout and slightly more unusual carp are also on the menu and go very well with the chilled noodles.

-Tosenkyo Somen Nagashi is particularly busy in August, so make sure to book in advance to avoid the lines.
+Tosenkyo Somen Nagashi is particularly busy in August, so make sure to purchase tickets in advance to avoid lines for buying meal tickets.